Japan bookstore market likely to expand for first time in four years

 "Sales of how-to books, paperbacks and comic books increased amid the pandemic and the Demon Slayer series also drove the sales growth," a Teikoku Databank official said.

 A bookstore in Tsubata, Ishikawa Prefecture, received orders for about 50 copies of the final volume.
-Erasers designed with “Demon Slayer” characters sold off in a few days at the shop.
+Erasers designed with "Demon Slayer" characters sold out in a few days at the shop.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.